East Suffolk (district)

 East Suffolk is a local government district in Suffolk, England.
 The largest town is Lowestoft, which contains Ness Point, the easternmost point of the United Kingdom.
-The second largest town is Felixstowe, which has the country's largest container port.
-On the district's south-western edge it includes parts of the Ipswich built-up area.
+The second-largest town is Felixstowe, which has the country's largest container port.
+On the district's south-western edge, it includes parts of the Ipswich built-up area.
 The rest of the district is largely rural, containing many towns and villages, including several seaside resorts.
-Its council is based in the village of Melton.
-The district was formed in 2019 as a merger of the two previous districts of Suffolk Coastal and Waveney.
-In 2021 it had a population of 246,058.
-It is the most populous district in the country not to be a unitary authority.
+Its council is based in the village Melton.
+The district was formed in 2019 as a merger of the two previous districts Suffolk Coastal and Waveney.
+In 2021, it had a population of 246,058.
+It is the most populous district in the country which is not a unitary authority.

 The district is on the coast, facing the North Sea.
-Much of the coast and adjoining areas lies within the Suffolk Coast and Heaths, a designated Area of Outstanding Natural Beauty.
+Much of the coast and adjoining areas lie within the Suffolk Coast and Heaths, a designated Area of Outstanding Natural Beauty.
 Some northern parts of the district lie within The Broads.

 The neighbouring districts are Babergh, Ipswich, Mid Suffolk, South Norfolk and Great Yarmouth.

 History

-The district was formed on 1 April 2019 as a merger of the two previous districts of Suffolk Coastal and Waveney.
+The district was formed on 1 April 2019 as a merger of the two previous districts Suffolk Coastal and Waveney.
 The two councils had previously been working in partnership since 2008.

 Although it has the same name, the modern district covers a smaller area than the former administrative county of East Suffolk, which was abolished in 1974 under the Local Government Act 1972.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Suffolk.
+These proposals were withdrawn in September 2026.